Food bloat in dogs is uncomfortable.

-A bloated stomach, from overconsumption of food, will be very dilated (swollen) on an x-ray.
-This stomach (featured in the photo above) is FULL of digested food, which makes it difficult to see any of the other organs or intestines.
+A bloated stomach from overconsumption of food will be very dilated (swollen) on an x-ray.
+This stomach (featured in the photo above) is FULL of digested food, which makes it difficult to see the other organs or intestines.
 Occasionally you may see some gas in the intestines, like in this x-ray that shows up as what appears to be snake-like black loops.
-Gas or air is black on an x-ray whereas anything soft such as food or tissue is grey and bone is white.
+Gas or air is black on an x-ray, whereas anything soft such as food or tissue, is grey, and bone is white.
 The AFTER photo below is what came out after the veterinary team induced vomiting.

 How to Prevent Food Bloat

 Preventing food bloat takes a little bit of planning and attention to detail.
 Never assume that your dog cannot get into food bags, trash cans, or even push open the door to a pantry.